enkidevs/curriculum/mongodb/intro/aggregation-beginner/aggregation-sort.md

 ---
 ## Content

 The `$sort` aggregation stage is used to sort all the documents you want to enter into the aggregation pipeline.
-Syntax:
+The syntax looks like this:
 ```javascript
 {
   $sort: